Custom Disk Partitions

 clone=”number”

-Disk imags build with KIWI NG are designed to be expandable.
-For this feature to work the partition containing the system rootfs must always be the last one.
-If this is unwanted for some reason KIWI NG offers an opportunity for one extra/spare partition with the option to be also placed at the end of the table.
-For details lookup spare_part in Image Description Elements
+Disk images built with KIWI NG are designed to be expandable.
+For this feature to work, the partition containing the system’s rootfs must always be the last one.
+If this is unwanted for some reason, KIWI NG offers an opportunity for one extra/spare partition with the option to also be placed at the end of the table.
+For details, look up spare_part in Image Description Elements.

 The way partitions are configured is done such that there are no gaps in the table of the image.
 However, leaving some space free at the end of the partition geometry is possible in the following ways: